fengqiangboy/flutter-nordic-dfu/README.md

 # flutter-nordic-dfu [![pub package](https://img.shields.io/pub/v/flutter-nordic-dfu.svg)](https://pub.dartlang.org/packages/flutter_nordic_dfu)

 This library allows you to do a Device Firmware Update (DFU) of your nrf51 or nrf52 chip from Nordic Semiconductor.
-Current ,it only works for Android.
+It works for Android and iOS fine.

 For more info about the DFU process, see: [Resources](#resources)